TIM-Lab/Cyclic-iMBV/README.md

 To address the confounding effects of propagation of spin history, in-flow effects, and through-plane motion in 2D imaging, a new continuous 2D/3D “hybrid” steady-state sequence was developed, combining slice-exciting (2D) and slab-exciting (3D) RF pulses.
 Phase-specific myocardial T1 maps were generated using a Bloch equation-based lookup table.
 T1 values before and after ferumoxytol infusion were used to calculate iMBV in three coronary territories at ES and ED phases.

+This work is submitted to _Magnetic Resonance in Medicine_ and currently under review.

 ## Overview

 ![Figure_3](https://github.com/user-attachments/assets/cb6210f2-c7b1-47d7-becb-69c1beb98a78)